Why do companies choose to convert their dashboards from Tableau into PowerBI?

 Migrating to Power BI

-With Power BI’s accelerating adoption among BI developers, many users who have previously used other viz platforms can quickly get up and running with Power BI.
-Whether you will be reading in data from a warehouse, building data models on Power BI, or just using flat files, creating insightful dashboards is extremely easy.
+With Power BI’s accelerating adoption among business intelligence developers, many users who have previously used other enterprise data viz platforms can quickly get up and running with Power BI.
+Whether you will be reading in data from a data warehouse, building data models on Power BI, or just using flat files, creating insightful dashboards is extremely easy.

 Tableau Example: Direct Query or Live Connections

 Tableau Example: Imported Data (Snapshot)

 There are typically two ways of hosting Power BI: